lupyuen/lupyuen.github.io/src/flash.md

 len      = 0
 ```

-This is the Partition Entry for the Device Tree at ROM address `0x1F8000`.
+This is the Partition Entry for the Device Tree at offset `0x1F8000`.
 We'll cover the Device Tree in a while.

 ![BL602 Start Code refers to the Partition Table](https://lupyuen.github.io/images/flash-start.png)